Wat Misaka: College career

 After high school, Misaka continued his education at the same time that many other Japanese-Americans were forced into internment camps.
 He attended Weber College, where he helped lead its basketball team to two championships.
 Misaka was named the Most Valuable Player of the 1942 junior college postseason tournament and, in 1943, he was named the Weber College athlete of the year.

 Misaka subsequently enrolled at the University of Utah and joined their Utes basketball team.
 The young team finished with an 18–3 record in the 1943–44 season.
 They were invited to both the NCAA tournament and the National Invitation Tournament (NIT).
 The team chose the latter because it was more prestigious at the time, and meant a trip to New York City.
 (Note: New York City was a venue for both the NCAA tournament and NIT in 1944, but because of the regional nature of the NCAA event, only the four teams in the East Regional were guaranteed games in New York, specifically at the third Madison Square Garden.
 The West Regional was held in Kansas City, Missouri, with the winner advancing to the championship game at the Garden.
 In that era, all NIT games were played in the Garden.
 (The modern Garden is the fourth venue of that name.))
 The team lost to Kentucky in the first round, but was given a chance to play in the NCAA tournament due to Arkansas' withdrawal because of a team accident.
 The team took advantage of this and won the tournament, winning the championship game over Dartmouth 42–40 in overtime.
 Two nights later, Misaka and his team played the NIT champions, St. John's, in an exhibition match at Madison Square Garden, where his team won 43–36.
 Misaka was later drafted for World War II and rose to the rank of staff sergeant.
 After two years, he returned to the University of Utah and rejoined the team.
 While his teammates were guaranteed spots back on the team upon their return from deployments, he was required to try out again to be on the team.
-The team was in position to win their second national tournament in four years after being invited to the eight team NIT Tournament in New York.
+The team was in position to win their second national tournament in four years after being invited to the eight-team National Invitational Tournament in New York.
 Utah's narrow victories in the first two rounds put them in the finals where they defeated Kentucky 49–45 to capture the 1947 NIT championship title.
 Misaka held Wildcats All-American guard Ralph Beard to a single point.